phyleria/automatic-succotash/README.md

 # Personal Portfolio
-This is a project that contains my work as a software developer, skills and experiences.
+This is a project that contains my work as a software developer, skills and experience.
 It is currently under frequent modifications and updates.

 ## Website Preview